First published Mar 2, 2022. Last update: May 4, 2023.

 - Link inputs to objectives by informed space hypotheses.
 Those are ranked according to the expected performance and feasibility.
 After prioritization, we get to the actionable solution.

-Mathematically and logically correct customer decision trees from previous step should now also be made more shoppable.
+Mathematically and logically correct customer decision trees from the previous step should now also be made more shoppable.
 How?
 By combining navigation logic, sales data, AND emotional value for core users.
-One very succesful practice from the past: we created blocks of confectionery snacks by blending brands & colors (the Swiss cow has its recognizable color! and Ferrero and …).
-Essential is to feel the pulse of the customer – which is more than just logically correct process of step 2.
+One very successful practice from the past: we created blocks of confectionery snacks by blending brands & colors (the Swiss cow has its recognizable color! and Ferrero and …).
+Essential is to feel the pulse of the customer – which is more than just the logically correct process of step 2.

 — KEY LEARNINGS AND HOW TO USE THEM

-A mathematical model that links sales data with spatial data is a very important intermediate step.
-But for better “shoppability” (stimulation of buying) and efficiency, additional tactical decisions should be added.
+- A data model that links sales data with spatial data is a very important intermediate step of retail space management.

 All of the above is collected in our shelf & store layout methodology called #leverages for retail success.

-Our workshop serves as a primary facility to get through the stages of strategy → analysis → synthesis → succesful layout.
+Our workshop serves as a primary facility to get through the stages of strategy → analysis → synthesis → successful layout.
 Combined with analytical projects, it’s a proven methodology with results supported by different success cases.

-CDT, properly done, is a powerful leverage that can provide your retail store thrive also during the digital times.
+CDT, properly done, is a powerful leverage that can provide your retail store thrive also during digital times.

 — THE END